First of all, if you have an upcoming exam, then my free course isn’t probably the best place to start.

 If you haven’t already, you can check out some of the useful links I’ve put together for you in my resource page.

-Sometimes, I’ll post some of my insights about learning better on the blog — this isn’t just about Anki, you know.
-In fact, that’s what I talk about in the email course I told you about.
+Sometimes, I’ll post some of my insights about learning better on the blog — not just about Anki.